-AGL received NYSE delisting notice for trading below $1.00 per share and is planning a reverse stock split while showing severely deteriorating financials across all key metrics.
+AGL received NYSE delisting notice for trading below $1.00 per share and is pursuing a reverse stock split to regain compliance.

 Operating cash flow fell 83.1% — earnings quality concerns; investigate working capital changes and non-cash items.